From the Military to the Classroom

 United States Marines

-Phil grew up in Haverhill, Massachusetts, an old mill town along the Merrimac River.
-After moving to Georgia, Phil graduated from Paulding County High School in 2005.
-He served in the United States Marine Corps from 2006 to 2009.
+Phil grew up in Salisbury, Massachusetts and after moving to Georgia he graduated from Paulding County High School in 2005.
+Following high school he served in the United States Marine Corps from 2006 to 2009.